Sayaka Miki: Character

 Sayaka Miki is Madoka Kaname's best friend since childhood and a second-year student at Mitakihara Middle School.
 She is a blue-haired lively tomboy with strong ideals of love and lawfulness, as well as a huge fan of classical music.
 After she helps Madoka rescue the messenger of magic, Kyubey, she is introduced to the world of magical girls by Mami Tomoe, an experienced magical girl who fights for justice and protects people from surreal monsters called witches, and Sayaka aspires to be like her.
 Mami offers to take both Sayaka and Madoka along on her witch hunts so they may learn of the responsibilities that come with being a magical girl.
 However, Mami gets brutally killed by a witch named Charlotte.
 After Mami's death, Sayaka makes a contract with Kyubey and becomes a magical girl by using her wish to heal the wounded hand of Kyōsuke Kamijo, a young violinist that she is infatuated with and visits daily in the hospital.
 She tries to assume Mami's role and believes that every magical girl should use their power to help people, and dislikes Homura Akemi and Kyoko Sakura due to their different views.
 She fights against Kyoko at one time due to the latter's ideals.

 As a magical girl, Sayaka wears a blue skirt with a white cape and gloves.
-Her weapon of choice is a katana that she is able to produce multiple copies of at a time.
+Her weapon of choice is a cutlass that she is able to produce multiple copies of at a time.
 She also has a strong regenerative ability due to the healing nature of her wish.
 Sayaka insists that her wish is selfless and feels that fighting witches to save people is a bonus, even after witnessing Mami's death.

 Appearances

 Puella Magi Madoka Magica

 When Mami Tomoe saves her and Madoka from a witch, Kyubey explains that he wants to form a contract with Sayaka and Madoka and make them magical girls in exchange for granting them any wish.
 Mami then offers to take them with her on a witch hunt to determine whether there is a wish they would risk their lives for.
-After witnessing Mami's death, Sayaka becomes worried about becoming a magical girl, but later makes a contract with Kyubey in order to heal Kyōsuke's hands, a boy she is infatuated with since childhood.
+After witnessing Mami's death, Sayaka becomes worried about becoming a magical girl, but later makes a contract with Kyubey in order to heal Kyōsuke's hands, a boy she has been infatuated with since childhood.
 She clashes with Kyoko Sakura over their ideals and they try to kill each other before being stopped by Homura Akemi.
 Sayaka resents Kyoko due her selfish outlook, and Homura for misunderstanding that she let Mami get killed by a witch.
 As Sayaka's ideals are confronted by the reality of her wish's consequences and the stress of fighting, her view of the world is slowly corrupted.
 She becomes hateful and distrustful towards others, including Madoka, whom she lashes out at and accuses of being selfish.